ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 The User first submits their login credentials
 Then the Chirp.Web handles the authentication process and confirms if the credentials are valid

+After a successful login authentication the Chirp.Web redirects the User back to the root URL ("/")

 ## Process

 ### Build, test, release, and deployment